kimjev-webdev/kimpiffy/README.md

 * The navbar is responsive and collapsible utilizing the universal 'hamburger' icon on smaller devices. > See preview
 * Bootstrap's navbar toggler icon (hamburger for collapsible responsive menu) has been replaced with a Font Awesome alternative which makes it easier to target with CSS, including adding the purple hover effect.
 * All buttons in the navbar have this purple rollover.
-* The navbar uses 'sticky-top' to keep it visible on even when the page is scrolled down.
+* The navbar uses 'fixed-top' to keep it visible on even when the page is scrolled down.

 <h3 id="17">2.
 Footer</h3>

 ![](assets/images/footerfull.webp)

 <img style="margin: 20px;" align="right" width="400" height="auto" src="assets/images/footerjs.webp">